 A CRP test can be helpful in assessing a person’s risk of heart disease, especially in combination with high cholesterol levels.
 The benefits of this test outweigh potential complications, especially for those at risk for heart disease or stroke and those recovering from recent heart procedures.

 C-reactive protein is measured in milligrams of CRP per liter of blood (mg/L).
 In general, a low C-reactive protein level is better than a high one, because it indicates less inflammation in the body.

-If you are pregnant or have any other chronic infection or inflammatory disease, a CRP test is unlikely to accurately assess your risk for heart disease.
+If you’re pregnant or have any other chronic infection or inflammatory disease, a CRP test is unlikely to accurately assess your risk for heart disease.
 Before having a CRP test, speak to your doctor about any medical conditions that may skew the test results.
 Since there are other blood tests that can be performed instead, you might wish to forego a CRP test altogether.

-Lowering your CRP is not a guaranteed way to lower your risk of cardiovascular, kidney, or autoimmune disease.
-It’s important to know that high CRP is what doctors call a “biomarker.”
+Lowering your CRP is not a guaranteed way to lower your risk of cardiovascular or autoimmune disease.
+It’s important to know that high CRP is what doctors call a "biomarker."
 A biomarker is a factor to keep in mind when analyzing a person’s health, but not a standalone indicator of a particular diagnosis.

 Written by: Robin Donovan and Kathryn Watson

 Medically reviewed on: May 22, 2017: Judith Marcin, MD